RobKraft/EfficientSoftwareDevelopment/content/en/docs/Practices/CICDtoProd.md

 ---

 ### What is CI/CD to Production?
 CI/CD to Prod is just crazy, that's what it is!
 Just kidding.
 CI/CD to Production means automating your deployment pipeline so that after a code change is committed to a shared repo it can be compiled, tested, and deployed into production automatically without any human intervention.
 In some environments, human gatekeepers might still push the last button to make the deployment, but in many they do not.
+Many companies that use CI/CD to production don't do so for every change to the code.
+They may do so for the majority of changes which tend to be small, but will still do a manual deploy when making significant changes to their software solution.

 ### Why implement CI/CD to Production?
 If you want to know if your software is right, the best way to get quick feedback may be to deploy it and get feedback from the people actually using it.
 Your team can save time and resources by eliminating the non-production quality assurance environments and can get changes and fixes deployed more quickly.